 Threats

-A highly adaptable species, mahi-mahis can live in various oceanic environments.
-They can withstand changes in oxygen content, salinity, and water temperature.
+As a highly adaptable species, they can live in various oceanic environments and can withstand changes in oxygen content, salinity, and water temperature.
 However, they are susceptible to alterations in ocean temperatures and currents and human activities like overfishing and habitat destruction.
-Mahi-mahi populations must be managed sustainably to ensure their long-term survival.
+Their populations must be managed sustainably to ensure their long-term survival.

 Overfishing can harm this fish population, especially where there is a high demand for commercial or recreational fishing.
 Its acrobatic behavior, when hooked, is entertaining to many people.